 Toddlers simply want to know the names of everything to build vocabulary.

-It isn't until children are around 3 years old that they've gone through the language explosion and they are now ready to become aware of individual sounds in spoken words.
+It isn't until children are around 3 years old that they've gone through the language explosion.
+It's only then that they will begin to shift their focus from building vocabulary to building phonemic awareness by becoming aware of individual sounds (phonemes) in spoken words.

 There’s really not much point trying to get your 18 month old to learn letters by buying a bunch of alphabet toys and puzzles, stamping letters into play dough or making letter crafts.

-Otherwise your child is just memorizing letter names and sounds out of context and in isolation with little understanding of what the letters actually mean.
+Otherwise your child is just memorizing letter sounds out of context and in isolation, with little understanding of what the letters actually mean.

 The alphabet letters only have meaning because we’ve all agreed that a certain written symbol represents a sound in our spoken language.